Netflix/falcor/documentation/router.md

     ]
 ~~~

-Alternately we can use the alias we assigned to the pattern to retrieve the indices by name.
+Alternately we can use the alias we assigned to the pattern to retrieve the indices.

 ~~~js
     {